 Fractures in the lower extremities occur at all ages.
-Osteopenia or osteoporosis increase the risk of fracture even after lowenergy trauma, and both hip fracture, distal femoral and proximal tibial fractures are considered fragility fractures.
-The aim of the treatment should be unrestricted mobilization as soon as possible.
+Osteopenia or osteoporosis increase the risk of fracture even after low-energy trauma.
+In the lower extremity, fractures of the hip, distal femoral and proximal tibial are all considered fragility fractures.
+The aim of the treatment should be unrestricted mobilization, with full weight bearing, as soon as possible if not immediately postoperatively.
 This is particular important in elderly or otherwise frail patients, who cannot cope with restricted weight bearing.
-Therefore, fixation should be stable, if possible.
+Therefore, the goal should be a stable, fixation that allows for full weight bearing.
 The use of hip replacement instead of internal fixation in hip fracture is a good example of immediate stability resulting in better functional outcome.

 Always consider the risk of deep vein thrombosis and/or pulmonary embolism, and follow the local guidelines for prophylaxis.
-Usually antibiotics are given perioperatively to prevent infection, at least in hip fracture cases and other fractures treated with implants.
-The type to choose depends on the mix of pathogens within the region, resistance pattern, any allergy etc. Generally, antibiotics should be given immediately (<30-60 min) before surgery and should not exceed the 24-hour post-operative period.
-A single dose is preferred, but if surgery is prolonged or major bleeding occurs, a repeated dose should be given.(1)
+Usually prophylactic antibiotics administered perioperatively are given for patients with fractures treated operatively.
+The type to choose depends on the mix of pathogens within the region, resistance pattern, any allergy etc. Adhere to local or national guidelines for specific recommendations in your region.
+Generally, antibiotics should be given immediately (<30-60 min) before surgery and should not exceed the 24-hour post-operative period. i.e. prophylactic versus treatment).
+There is limited evidence whether to use single or multiple doses of antibiotic doses, and no difference in infection risk has been found.(1)